 Today, with your donation towards the Fire Station Park Expansion, the pieces and partners are lining up to bring that energy to Fort Worth.

-The Fire Station Park Expansion masterplan is a project of Historic Southside, Inc. Historic Southside, Inc., managed by Near Southside, Inc., is a 501(c)(3) non-profit organization.
-Contributions made to Historic Southside, Inc. are deductible as charitable donations.
+The Fire Station Park Expansion masterplan is a project of Near Southside Arts (formerly Historic Southside, Inc.), managed by Near Southside, Inc., and is a 501(c)(3) non-profit organization.
+Contributions made to Near Southside Arts are deductible as charitable donations.